Monday, November 19, 2018

 2. Work hard at things that feel fun to work hard at.

 This is the secret sauce.
 Don’t chase status.
 Chase flow.
-If you find yourself losing track of time while building something, learning something, fixing something—that’s a clue.
+If you find yourself losing track of time while building something, learning something, or fixing something, that’s a clue.

 3. Don’t be afraid to be bad at something.